tjcsl/ion/README.rst

 Intranet3 (Ion) is the next-generation Intranet platform for `TJHSST
 <https://www.tjhsst.edu/>`_.
 Using Python, Django, Redis, Postgres, and many other technologies, Ion was developed from the ground up to be simple, well-documented, and extensible.

-Documentation (in RestructuredText format) is available inside the "docs" folder or at http://tjcsl.github.io/ion/ publicly on the web.
+Documentation (in RestructuredText format) is available inside the "docs" folder or at https://ion.readthedocs.org/ publicly on the web.

 **What does the TJ Intranet do?** Ion allows students, teachers, and staff at TJHSST to access student information, manage activity signups, and view information on news and events. `Read more about how Ion is used at Thomas Jefferson <https://ion.tjhsst.edu/about>`_.

-**Ion now uses Python 3.** Python 3.4 is now currently used in both production and testing environments.
+**Ion now requires Python 3.4+** Python 3.4 is currently used in both production and testing environments.
 If you already have a Vagrant environment set up with Python 2, re-run ``config/provision_vagrant.sh`` to update dependencies.

-**How can I create a testing environment?** Read the section on `Setting up Vagrant <http://tjcsl.github.io/ion/setup/vagrant.html>`_ in the documentation.
+**How can I create a testing environment?** Read the section on `Setting up Vagrant <https://ion.readthedocs.org/en/latest/setup/vagrant.html>`_ in the documentation.
 Ask a TJ Sysadmin for VPN access and tokens needed to connect to our servers.

 **Why is my build failing?** A PEP 8 syntax checker is set as a post-commit hook.
 Ensure that your code follows those guidelines by running something like this in the root of the repository: ``autopep8 -ir --max-line-length=200 .``